Senjonnes/loan-booking-micorservice/interest-rate-change.md

         - Creates a new schedule with updated values
         - Adds it to the list of new schedules

-- Saves all the old schedules (marked as deleted)
+- Saves all the old schedules (marked as deleted) using soft delete principles
 - Saves all the new schedules
 - Logs the successful update